Syria launches counterattacks in an attempt to halt insurgency, as Iran's top diplomat meets Assad

 According to Syrian state news agency SANA and the Syrian Observatory for Human Rights, the army overnight pushed back insurgents in the northern countryside of Hama province.

 Syrian state media said government resupply included heavy equipment and rocket launchers while Syrian and Russian airstrikes targeted weapon depots and insurgent strongholds.
-Pro-government radio station Sham FM said the Syrian army shot down drones belonging to Hayat Tahrir al-Sham in northern Hama.
+Sham FM said the Syrian army shot down drones belonging to Hayat Tahrir al-Sham in northern Hama.

 Syrian state television claimed government forces had killed nearly 1,000 insurgents over the past three days, without providing evidence or details.